 DC Animated Universe

-For further details: Batman: the Animated Series, the New Batman Adventures, Superman, Batman: Mask of the Phantasm, the Batman Superman Movie, Batman & Mr. Freeze: Sub-Zero, Batman Year One, Batman: Mystery of the Batwoman, Batman: Under The Red Hood and Gotham Girls
+For further details: Batman: the Animated Series, the New Batman Adventures, Superman, Batman: Mask of the Phantasm, the Batman Superman Movie, Batman & Mr. Freeze: Sub-Zero, Batman: Mystery of the Batwoman, and Gotham Girls

 Beginning in Batman: the Animated Series, Commissioner Gordon held a major role in Batman's animated role and was voiced throughout it by Bob Hastings.
 True to his comics portrayal, Gordon was one of Batman's closest ally and a father figure to the Dark Knight.
 And unlike the films, Batgirl was correctly his daughter.
 One episode even implied that he knew about his daughter's double life.

 When Batman: The Animated Series became The New Batman Adventures, Gordon underwent a slight redesign as did many other characters.
 This new character design portrayed him as a much slimmer man as opposed to the broad shouldered figure he was originally portrayed as.

 The adaptation was announced by Bruce Timm's DC Universe Animated team, one of the many films that re-create famous stories from DC Comics library.
 In this film, James Gordon is voiced by Bryan Cranston.